 How does it work?

-How long does the Long Night of Munich Museums last?
+How long does the Long Night of Music last?

 Is the event barrier-free?

-How and how long are young people allowed to visit the Long Night?
+How and how long may young people visit the Long Night?

 How do I get home after the Long Night?

 Use public transit!
 We recommend the MVG App (“MVG Fahrinfo München”) to show you the best route home at whatever time you wish.
 Please note too that closures can occur due to obstruction or construction.
 MVG Nightlines are in operation from 1 am to around 5 am.

 It can come to lines in front of some venues.
 In such cases, take a detour to other venues and then return to the original ones later.
 Our Shuttle stops are set up so that you can reach several different venues from one stop.
 Venues reserve the right to change any program – especially starting times.
 This will not grant any right to claim a reduction to the admission price.